Healthedata1/mFHIR/source/pages/bloodglucose_detailed_map.md

-## OMH Blood Glucoe DataPoint to FHIR Observation Detailed Mapping
+## OMH Blood Glucose DataPoint to FHIR Observation Detailed Mapping

-The following Table provides the detailed mapping for the OMH Blood Glucoe DataPoint to the OMH to FHIR Observation Profile TODO: add link to profile:
+The following Table provides the detailed mapping for the OMH Blood Glucose DataPoint to the OMH to FHIR Observation Profile TODO: add link to profile:

 Index|OMH Blood Glucose Element|FHIR Attribute|Derived Mapping|Comments
 ---|---|---|---|---